bkeepers/dotenv/README.md

 You can also use `.env.local` for local overrides.

 If you use this gem to handle env vars for multiple Rails environments (development, test, production, etc.), please note that env vars that are general to all environments should be stored in `.env`.
 Then, environment specific env vars should be stored in `.env.<that environment's name>`.

+### .env* Files Load Order

 When you load a certain environment, dotenv will first load general env vars from `.env`, then load environment specific env vars from `.env.<current environment>`.
 Variables defined in `.env.<current environment>` will override any values set in `.env` or already defined in the environment.
+Finally loads the `.env.local` if presents.

 ## Should I commit my .env file?